deadapi/c-_learn/readme.md

 note this repo is only for learning c++
 <br>
-i will update until i learn
+note i will continue to update until i learn c++